personalrobotics/aikido/README.md

 also would like to thank
 Michael Grey ([**@mxgrey**](https://github.com/mxgrey))
 and J.S.
 Lee ([**@jslee02**](https://github.com/jslee02))
-for making changes to DART to better support Aikido.
+for making changes to DART to better support AIKIDO.

 [DART]: http://dartsim.github.io/